Reneta Kamberova

 Reneta Petrova Kamberova (Ренета Петрова Камберова; born 12 September 1990 in Pazardzhik) is a Bulgarian Group rhythmic gymnast.
-She was a member of the Bulgarian winning team that won gold at the 2014 World Championships in the group all-around and a 2011 World and 2016 Olympic Group all-around bronze medalist.
+She was part of the Bulgarian group that won bronze in group all-around at the 2016 Summer Olympics.
+She is also the 2014 World group all-around champion, as well as the 2015 World group all-around silver and the 2011 World group all-around bronze medalist.

 Career

-A veteran of the Bulgarian Group.
-Kamberova has competed in 4 World Championships, Kamberova has been practising gymnastics since the age of 7.
+Reneta is a veteran of the Bulgarian Group.
+Competing at four World Championships, Kamberova has been practising gymnastics since the age of 7.

+She first appeared in Bulgarian national team as a member of senior group that competed at the 2009 European Championships, and took 7th place in group all-around.

+Next year she competed at the 2010 European Championships, where the group was 6th in the all-around.
+At the 2010 World Championships, they came 5th in the all-around and won bronze medal in the 5 hoops final.

 The Bulgarian group won bronze in all-around at the 2011 World Championships in Montpellier, France.
-She was member of the Bulgarian Group that competed at the 2012 Summer Olympics in London.
+In the event finals, they won a second bronze with 5 balls as well as gold in the mixed apparatus event.

+At the 2012 European Championships, they were 4th in the group all-around, and in the event finals, they won silver with 3 ribbons + 2 hoops and bronze with 5 balls.
+Later that year, at the 2012 Summer Olympics, the Bulgarian group qualified for the final in 4th place, but they fell to 6th in the final.

 In June 2014, she and the Bulgarian group won a gold medal in the 10 clubs event of the 2014 Rhythmic Gymnastics European Championships.
 They won gold medal at the 2014 World Cup Final in Kazan, Russia in 3 Balls + 2 Ribbons and silver in 10 Clubs.
 In September 22–28, Kamberova and her group mates won gold in the group all-around at the 2014 World Championships, 17 years later since the Bulgarian group won gold at the 1996 World Championships, they also won silver medal in 3 Balls + 2 Ribbons.

 On 22 December 2014, Kamberova and her colleagues from the national gymnastics team were chosen as the team of the year in Bulgarian sport.

 Kamberova was a member of the Bulgarian group that competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
-(Together with Lyubomira Kazanova, Mihaela Maevska, Tsvetelina Naydenova, Hristiana Todorova), they won the Group All-around bronze medal.
+Together with Lyubomira Kazanova, Mihaela Maevska, Tsvetelina Naydenova, Hristiana Todorova, they won the Group All-around bronze medal.
 They dedicated their medal to their teammate Tsvetelina Stoyanova, who had attempted to commit suicide and fell from her apartment in Sofia.